 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the D810 offers substantially better image quality than the D700 (overall score 17 points higher).
 The advantage is based on 2.2 bits higher color depth, 2.6 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Nikon D810||Full Frame||36.2||7360||4912||1080/60p||25.7||14.8||2853||97|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D810 indeed provides for movie recording, while the D700 does not.
 The highest resolution format that the D810 can use is 1080/60p.

-Reasons to prefer the Nikon D700:
+Advantages of the Nikon D700:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.